JetBrains/guide/site/go/tutorials/bookstore_rest_api/http_handlers/index.md

 ```

-This function is method of `Server` type that initialize the HTTP routes for the web server.
-Each function (`bookRoute`, `authorRoute`, etc.) is passed a pointer to the `Server` instance and presumably sets up routes related to a specific entity (e.g., books, authors, customers, reviews).
+This function is a method of `Server` type that initializes the HTTP routes for the web server.
+Each function (`bookRoute`, `authorRoute`, etc.) is passed a pointer to the `Server` instance and sets up routes related to a specific entity (e.g., books, authors, customers, reviews).
 Currently, the function is empty, we will come back to this later to update it.

 ## Update main.go